unm-digital-futures/digital-history-review/docs/essays/old-albuquerque-high.md

   text=" The arroyo which ran along the north side was quite deep and it often was the ground used for settling disputes.
 In 1915, it was the meeting place of two rival gangs, the Capulets and the Montagues; and in 1917 the rival gangs who used the area were the Hatfields and the McCoys."
 %}

-The other buildings included the Manual Arts Building which was built in 1927, the Classroom Administration Building built in 1937, and the Library Building, the final structure, in 1940.[^catwoman1]
+The other buildings included the Manual Arts Building which was built in 1927, the Classroom Administration Building built in 1937, and the Library Building, the final structure, in 1940.[^catwoman1] Around these buildings Albuquerque continued to grow, pushing further and further out from Central.

 ## Architecture